-2.11 Organisational changes are changes to the organisation of an actor in the railway system which could impact on the safety of the railway system.
-The 'actor' is most likely to be an IM or a RU, but it could be an ECM or any other organisation that affects the safety of the railway system.

-- 2.12 An example could be a change to the Safety Management System (SMS) moving from a structure and culture based on a large number of prescriptive standards to a risk-based system relying on trained and competent staff using a small number of key principles.
-This could be a significant safety-related change and should be assessed using the CSM RA. - 2.13 Further guidance on organisational changes can be found in Annex 4.
+- 2.25 Organisational changes are changes to the organisation of a duty holder in the railway system which could impact on the safety of the railway system.
+In most cases, this is likely to mean changes to an IM or an RU, but it could be an ECM or any other organisation that affects the safety of the railway system. - 2.26 An example could be a change to the Safety Management System (SMS) - moving from a structure and culture, based on a large number of prescriptive standards, to a risk-based system relying on trained and competent staff using a small number of key principles.
+This could be a significant safety-related change and should be assessed using the CSM REA. - 2.27 Further guidance on organisational changes can be found in Annex C.

-Who has duties under the CSM RA?
+Who has duties under the CSM REA?